rpecka/SwiftyEvent/README.md

 #### Swift Package Manager

-To include SwiftyEvent into a Swift Package Manager package, add it to the `dependencies` attribute defined in your `Package.swift` file.
-You can select the version using the `majorVersion` and `minor` parameters.
+To include **SwiftyEvent** into a Swift Package Manager package, add it to the `dependencies` attribute defined in your `Package.swift` file.
 For example:
 ```
 dependencies: [
 	.package(url: "https://github.com/Streebor/SwiftyEvent.git", .upToNextMajor(from: "1.0.0")),